twalt1/Newest-Android-Calculator-Lab1/README.md

 Newest version of Android Calculator (Lab1) with EkkoL's changes.

 EDGE CASE:
-  1. Dividing by 0 prints infinity.
+  1. Dividing by 0 prints out an error, "cannot divide by 0".
+  2.